shapelets/khiva-java/README.md

 ## Requirements
 * Arrayfire
 * Khiva library
+* JAVA SDK 1.8
+* Maven

 ## Set up

-It is just needed to execute the next command in the root directory of the project:
+Just execute the next command in the root directory of the project:
 ```bash
 mvn install
 ```